dpieterse/match2SSO/README.md

     (Products of steps 1-4 are saved to the tmp folder, those of steps 5-6 to the run directory.)
 - **Night mode**
     1. Converts the detection catalogue into an MPC-formatted text file.
     2. Runs astcheck on the central coordinates of the observation, to make predictions on the known solar system objects in the FOV.
+The number of bright SSOs in the FOV will later be written to the header of the SSO catalogue.
-    3. Makes a prediction catalogue of the known solar system objects in the FOV during the observation.
+    3. [_Optional_] Makes a prediction catalogue of the known solar system objects in the FOV during the observation.
     4. Runs astcheck on the MPC-formatted text file, to find matches between the detections and known solar system objects.
     5. Makes an SSO catalogue containing the matches.
-    6. Makes an MPC report of the matches.
+    6. [_Optional_] Makes an MPC report of the matches.
 - **Historic mode**<br/> Runs on a single detection catalogue (observation), a night of observations or a list of observations.
 The observations are grouped and processed per observing night.
 The historic mode:
     1. Creates a run directory per observation night
     2. [_Optional_] Downloads asteroid and comet databases to the database folder.
 (If this step is skipped, the most recently downloaded version of the database will be used.)